-Open to: 10, 11 and 12 Credit: 2 RW Dual
+Open to: 10, 11 and 12

-Students will have the opportunity to earn dual credit through Ivy Tech Community College if they meet the Ivy Tech requirements.
+\\Students will have the opportunity to earn dual credit through Ivy Tech Community College if they meet the Ivy Tech requirements.\\

+This is a prerequisite for Early Childhood Education I: Practicum.
 This course is for students who are interested in pursuing careers that work with young children such as education, psychology, pediatrics, nursing or counseling.
 Students study the physical, social, emotional, and intellectual development of children ages newborn to eight years old.
 Additional topics covered include pregnancy, brain development, guidance and discipline, child abuse, children's literature, health and wellness and careers in early child.
-Students will have the opportunity to have a field experience in the Kids' Corner Preschool at Carmel High School.
-Three (3) Ivy Tech State College dual credits are available to qualified students.
+Three (3) Ivy Tech State College dual credits are available to qualified students during second semester only.
 Fee: \$3.66

-EARLY CHILDHOOD EDUCATION I: KIDS' CORNER I-1, I-2 (5412)
+EARLY CHILDHOOD EDUCATION I: PRACTICUM (5412)